 Taganga is the most popular spot for prospective divers.
 Just 10 minutes outside heavily developed Santa Marta, this unassuming little town is home to a plethora of dive shops.

 Although it might not fit with your expectations of a Caribbean village, Taganga's cacti-covered hills and cosy little beaches will quickly win you over.
-The diving isn't quite as colourful as the Great Barrier Reef and the water can be surprisingly cold but at a mere fraction of the cost, who's complaining?
+The diving isn't quite as colorful as the Great Barrier Reef and the water can be surprisingly cold but at a mere fraction of the cost, who's complaining?

 The starting point for most Ciudad Perdida (Lost City) treks and gateway to the luscious Tayrona Park, Taganga forms a lazy little eddy in the stream of backpackers flowing through Colombia.

-Whether they're planning to dive, trek or just chill out, most travellers end up sticking around Taganga much longer than they expected.
-So even if diving wasn't on your itinerary it's worth poking your head into one of the dive shops and checking out the options.
+Whether they're planning to dive, trek, or just chill out, most travelers end up sticking around Taganga much longer than they expected.
+So even if diving wasn't on your itinerary, it's worth poking your head into one of the dive shops and checking out the options.

-There is on one ATM in Taganga which doesn't work with many international cards and is often empty even when it does.
+There is one ATM in Taganga, which doesn't work with many international cards, and is often empty even when it does.
 You might have to make a short trip out to Santa Marta to get the cash for your dives.
-Be wary of people watching you while you make a withdrawal and avoid doing it at night.
-The majority of the city's ATMs are near the Edificio de los Bancos and criminals know to hang around and watch for tourists taking out a lot of cash.
+Be wary of people watching you while you make a withdrawal, and avoid doing it at night.
+The majority of the city's ATMs are near the Edificio de los Bancos, and criminals know to hang around and watch for tourists taking out a lot of cash.

 Most instructors will speak good English, but if you find one who's friendly and enthusiastic, you'll have a much more enjoyable experience.